rpgoldberg/page-scraper/README.md

 - **Browser Pool**: Pre-launched browsers for instant responses (3-5 second scraping vs 15+ seconds)
 - **Site Configurations**: Pre-built configs for common sites (MFC, extensible to others)
 - **Cloudflare Bypass**: Real Chromium browsers with fresh sessions per request
+- **MFC NSFW Authentication**: Support for authenticated scraping with user's own session cookies
+- **Stealth Mode**: Anti-detection for authenticated requests (bypasses Cloudflare bot protection)
 - **Robust Error Handling**: Handles timeouts, challenges, and extraction failures
 - **RESTful API**: Simple HTTP interface with both generic and site-specific endpoints
 - **Docker Ready**: Optimized container with all browser dependencies
 - **Comprehensive Testing**: Multi-suite test coverage with Jest, Puppeteer mocking, and containerized test execution

+## Ethical Use & Legal Compliance

+### Intended Use Cases

+This scraper is designed for **personal data management** and **legitimate collection organization**:

+✅ **Authorized Use Cases:**
+- Scraping your own user data from websites where you have an account
+- Managing personal figure collections with enhanced organization
+- Aggregating content you own or have permission to access
+- Educational research and personal archival
+- Building better UIs for your own data

+❌ **Prohibited Use Cases:**
+- Scraping copyrighted content for redistribution
+- Bypassing paywalls or authentication for unauthorized access
+- Bulk data harvesting for competitive purposes
+- Automated scraping that violates a site's Terms of Service
+- Any use that could harm the target website or its users

+### MFC NSFW Authentication

+The NSFW authentication feature uses **stealth browser technology** to bypass Cloudflare's bot detection.
+This functionality is provided **exclusively for users to access their own authenticated content**:

+- **User's Own Data**: Only scrape figures visible to the authenticated user
+- **Personal Use**: For organizing and managing the user's own collection
+- **Session Cookies**: User provides their own valid session cookies
+- **No Credential Storage**: Cookies are time-limited bearer tokens, not permanent credentials
+- **Respects Permissions**: User can only access content allowed by their MFC account settings

+**Privacy Model**: Similar to how Plex manages your movie library or Calibre organizes your ebooks - this tool helps you better organize content you legitimately own or have access to.

+### Legal Disclaimer

+By using this service, you agree to:
+1. Only scrape content you have permission to access
+2. Comply with all applicable Terms of Service
+3. Respect robots.txt and rate limiting
+4. Use scraped data only for personal, non-commercial purposes
+5. Not redistribute scraped copyrighted content

+**This software is provided for legitimate personal use only.
+Users are solely responsible for ensuring their use complies with applicable laws and website terms of service.**

 ## API Endpoints